Introducing four exciting books in the Displaced Dynasties series by Jim Reilly.

 The Bottleneck

-Most, if not all of these works suffer from the criticism that they consider as sacrosanct the 664-525 B.C. dates for the 26th dynasty, and the date 691-665 B.C. for the reign of Taharka, the last 25th dynasty pharaoh.
-Many favor a lowering of dates for dynasties 21 and 22, and presumably therefore for earlier dynasties as well (a domino effect), but are hindered in their research by irresolvable conflicts with the firmly entrenched dates for Taharka and the 26th dynasty pharaohs.
+Most, if not all of these works suffer from the criticism that they consider as sacrosanct the 664-525 B.C. dates for the 26th dynasty, and the date 691-665 B.C. for the reign of Taharkha, the ultimate 25th dynasty pharaoh.
+Many favor a lowering of dates for dynasties 21 and 22, and presumably therefore for earlier dynasties as well (a domino effect), but are hindered in their research by irresolvable conflicts with the firmly entrenched dates for Taharkha and the 26th dynasty pharaohs.

 The Solution